EiffelFly/get-markdown-video-meta/README.md

 import { getMarkdownVideoMeta } from "get-markdown-video-meta"

 const meta = await getMarkdownVideoMeta({
+  provider: "youtube",
   targets: ["/blog"],
   mdxComponents: [{ componentName: "Youtube", propName: "url" }], });
 ```

 ### Configuration

+#### `provider`

+- type: `youtube`, `vimeo` (The returned meta will be empty array if you use `vimeo`)
+- required: true
+- description: The provider of your videos.
+Currently, we only support youtube and we will support vimeo in the future.

 #### `targets`